5 Photo Tips for Your Trip to the Beach

 Hi, I'm Neyssa

 Whether you’re heading to the ocean, lake, or river, photographing your day with the family can present its challenges.
-Instead of feeling overwhelmed and discouraged, I hope these 5 Photo Tips for your trip to the beach encourage you, give you guidance, ideas and inspiration.
+Instead of feeling overwhelmed and discouraged, use these 5 photo tips for your trip to the beach to encourage you, and give you guidance, ideas, and inspiration.

-If you’re watching your kids play, try picking one light to shoot in to start with (say full sun) and then move to backlight instead of chasing them around and trying to expose for full sun, backlight, full sun, etc. This will ease the tension and give you breaks in shooting.
+If you’re watching your kids play, try picking one light to shoot in (say full sun) and then move to backlight instead of chasing them around and trying to expose for full sun, backlight, full sun, etc. This will ease the tension and give you breaks in shooting.

-Bonus Tip: If shooting in full sun, avoid portraits.
-Instead focus on storytelling moments, having your subjects looking away from you.
+Bonus Photo Tip for the Beach: If shooting in full sun, avoid portraits.
+Instead, focus on storytelling moments, having your subjects looking away from you.

 When you’re at the beach (especially the ocean) kids cannot help but run into the ocean.
 If you’re photographing someone running, or even just looking, give them space in the frame to “run” into.
 In other words, frame your subject so that there is empty space in front of the direction they are looking.

 See the photo above as an example.
-My son is pushing his dump truck into the water.
-Notice all that space in front of him.
-You can feel the direction of his movement and where he’s going.
-If I would have left more space behind him instead of in front of him, you would be left feeling “off” and confused as to where he’s going.
+My daughter is holding my husband’s hand as they walk into the waves.
+Notice all that space in front of them.
+You can feel the direction of his movement and where they are going.
+If I had left more space behind them instead of in front of them, you would be left feeling “off.”

 When you get home and look through your photos you don’t want a flip book of the day (if you do, I suggest videos instead!).
 Instead, work to tell a story with the photos you are taking.
 This will help you to slow down, watch the moments unfold and decide what is important to remember about this particular trip to the beach.

 Taking kids to the beach is wonderful, but can feel like a chore.
-You probably spent lots of timing packing (sunscreen, sand toys, beach towels, swim suits, dry clothes, and all. the. food) before you even got there.
+You probably spent lots of time packing (sunscreen, sand toys, beach towels, swimsuits, dry clothes, and all. the. food) before you even got there.
 Then there is the actual play time, ensuring everyone’s safety, and feeding them snacks every 10 minutes.

 I like to set up my camera and then hand it off to my hubby for a few minutes to make sure I have proof that I was there too.
 Trust me, your kids will be so glad to have memories of EVERYONE who went to the beach that day.

 If you’re unsure of how to be in the frame, just play with your kids.
-Grab one and spin them around on the beach, dig in the sand, splash in the water.
+Grab a child and spin them around on the beach, dig in the sand, and splash in the water as your husband takes photos.

-It may seem strange for a photo tip to be to NOT take any photos.
+It may seem strange for a beach photo tip to be to NOT take any photos.
 However, I must reiterate that the goal isn’t a flip book of images.
-Take some tip, capture some moments and set the camera down.
-Relax, enjoy your time and feel confident in what you’ve captured.
+Take some time, capture some moments, and set the camera down.
+Relax, enjoy your time, and feel confident in what you’ve captured.

-Bonus Tip: The best time of day for photography is when the sun is lower in the sky (so earlier morning and later evening).
-If it’s mid-day, I use that time to set my camera down and playing at the beach with my family.
+Bonus Beach Day Photo Tip: The best time of day for photography is when the sun is lower in the sky (so early morning and later evening).
+If it’s mid-day, I use that time to set my camera down and to play at the beach with my family.